PancakeswapPredictBot/Pancakeswap-Predict-Bot/README.md

 2. Navigate to the downloaded folder.
 3. Run pip install -r requirements.txt in your terminal or command line to install the necessary dependencies.

-## ⚙️ Usage
-To start the bot, run the following command in your terminal or command line:
-`python Prediction_Bot_Start.py` or `start.bat`